What is API Security?

 and REST

 protocols.
-It offers features for functional testing, load testing, and security testing, making it a versatile choice for developers and security engineers.
+It offers attributes for functional assessment, performance evaluation, and security evaluation, which makes it a flexible option for developers and security engineers.

 With its powerful scripting capabilities and easy-to-use interface, SoapUI enables security teams to create, manage, and automate comprehensive API tests, ensuring that APIs function correctly and securely under different conditions.